Endeavour Lotteries vs RSL Art Union 2026: Registration, Legitimacy & Which Draw Is Worth Your Money

 RSL Art Union: The Veteran Operator With Serious Prize Packages

-RSL Art Union has been operating since 1930 — yes, nearly a century — making it arguably the most established charity lottery operator in Australia.
+RSL Art Union has been operating since 1930 — nearly a century — making it arguably the most established charity lottery operator in Australia.
 The "Art Union" name is a historical term for charity lotteries that dates back to the 19th century, when artists would raffle their work to raise funds.
 Today, it's anything but modest in scale.

 Ticket prices for RSL Art Union draws typically range from $5 to $100, with the higher-value books offering meaningful per-ticket discounts.
 The draws run out of Queensland under a Queensland licence, with tickets sold nationally.
 RSL LifeCare Foundation uses lottery proceeds to fund services for veterans and their families — aged care, housing, and community support programs.